Lumiera

 Fundamental Forces

-Open ended combining of Building Blocks
+Open Ended Combination of Building Blocks

-Medium level Abstraction and Project specific Conventions
+Medium Level Abstraction and Project Specific Conventions

 Rendering is Graph Processing